kourouklides/artificial_neural_networks/setup/README.md

     pip install -r requirements.txt

-Note that to run the command, you first have to change to the directory to the current one:
+Note that to run the command above, you first have to change to the directory to the current one:

     cd artificial_neural_networks/setup